navido89/DS-Job-Market-Analysis/README.md

 ## Project Objective
 [(Back to top)](#table-of-contents)
 <br>
-The purpose of this project is to examine to examine the current data science job market in California.
+The purpose of this project is to examine the current data science job market in California.
 Which city has the most job posts in CA and offers more opportunities?
 As a current Data Science Master's student, I wanted to find out which jobs a master's degree holder would be eligible to apply for and what skills are most in-demand.
 <br>

 ## Methods Used